-I plan to have a test each day, early in the hour, covering the readings for that day.
-The questions are given in the textbook.
+Many days there will be a chapter test at the beginning of class.
+Each test covers the readings for that day.
+The questions and answers are given in the textbook.
+You can memorize them.
 The number of questions will vary from chapter to chapter.
-The total number of points is not known at this moment, but the total will be about 1/3 of your grade.
+The total number of raw points is not certain, but is about 400.
+It will be scaled down to exactly equal 325 points.